 Where can I find out more about health statistics?

-These statistics were analysed by Health Analysis team at ONS.
+These statistics were analysed by Census Analysis branch and Public Policy Analysis division at ONS.
 This analysis is based largely on data from the Census, carried out by ONS.
-If you would like to find out more about the latest health statistics, you can read the release, or visit the Census analysis page.
+If you would like to find out more about the latest health statistics, you can read the release, view the infographic or visit the Census analysis page.
 If you have any comments or suggestions, we would like to hear them!
-Please email us at: email@example.com.
+Please email us at: email@example.com